10K Training Explained: What Is Zone 1 / Recovery?

 Zone 1 Defined:

-Effort Level: 1–2 out of 10
+Effort level: 1 to 2 out of 10

-Breathing: Relaxed and controlled
+Breathing: Relaxed and fully controlled

-Pace: Significantly slower than 10K pace
+Pace: Much slower than your 10K race pace

 Why 10K Runners Need Zone 1